-Academic dishonesty appeals are defined as those seeking a remedy because of a dispute over whether plagiarism or cheating occurred.
-Remedies would include but not be limited to removal of file letter, change of grade, or submitting new or revised work.
+Academic dishonesty appeals are defined as those seeking a remedy because of a dispute over whether plagiarism, cheating, or other acts of academic dishonesty occurred.
+Remedies would include but not be limited to removal of a file letter, change of grade, or submitting new or revised work.